nponeccop/vz/README.md

 - cloud := an API to deploy applications and allocate resources across more than one VPS
 - distributed cloud := a cloud with VPS provided by more than one vendor
-- independed cloud := a cloud with command & control system not controlled by VPS vendors (talk less locked to a single vendor)
+- independent cloud := a cloud with command & control system not controlled by VPS vendors (talk less locked to a single vendor)
 - container := a partition of a VPS allowing multiple POSIX/libc applications to coexist without clashes of dependency versions

 Workflow of 0.1